franzbra/OOP_RPG_GAME/README.md

 ### Prayers ###
 - [ ] Add to possibility to pray obtaining more chance to find meat, items ecc

 ### Tribe ###
 - [ ] Create a Tribe class
 - [ ] Dolls, tends, paintings and other stuff should add prestige to your tribe, making other character more eager to join you.
 - [ ] Magical objects give extra chance to find meat, items ecc when praying
 - [ ] Create an inventory for the tribe with meat, bones, wood, ...
 - [ ] Each night the tribe has to eat.
 Those who don't eat take 20 pf damage.
+- [ ] Implement the possibility to hunt and gather resources with all the members of the tribe.
+Different members should also be able to do different activities